CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3B - Moons.md

 ```math
 T_A = \frac{T_S T_{\dot\varpi}}{T_{\dot\varpi} - T_S}\tag{53}
 ```
-Where $T_S$ is the sidereal period and $T_{\dot\omega}$ is the period of the precession of periapsis, positive if the precession is in the direction of the orbit, and negative if not.
+Where $T_S$ is the sidereal period and $T_{\dot\varpi}$ is the period of the precession of periapsis, positive if the precession is in the direction of the orbit, and negative if not.

 #### Example 11
 <div align="center">